clinical-meteor/cookbook/cookbook/pages.multi.md

 </template>
 ````

-Now, we have nicely defined IDs for each page objects in our application.
-This is going to be useful on a bunch of levels when we get to the views and page transitions, because we can now attach styling and animation rules directly to our page object.
+Now that we have nicely defined IDs for each page objects in our application, we can start thinking about creating more complex views, by adding visibility rules, sizing rules, animations, and page transitions.
+Those IDs will be the anchors that allow us to attach styling and animation rules directly to our page object.

 As for the ``{{pageVisibiilty}}`` handlebars, we're going to do some cleverness in a bit that allows us to navigate pages, enable page transitions, and the like by adding ``.visible`` and ``.hidden`` classes.